The basis used to determine NHR payments to LHNs in Queensland was advised by the Queensland Department of Health to be as follows:

 In terms of the funding model:

-The remaining public hospitals, predominantly small regional and rural hospitals, and specialist mental health facilities are funded through Block Funding arrangements which take account of hospital size and location.
-These are based on the National Efficient Cost Determination with some minor modifications for the actual expenditure for the service.
+83 public hospitals, predominantly small regional and rural hospitals, and 4 specialist mental health facilities are funded through Block Funding arrangements which take account of hospital size and location.
+These are based on 2017-18 reported expenditure (net of depreciation) indexed to 2018-19 levels.

 Most non-hospital services (e.g. preventive health, primary and community health) are funded based on historical funding levels.
 However, some services, such as oral health and breast screening, are funded based on a price per unit of output.